xamey/blogposts/posts/How%20I%20implemented%20Rails%20Event%20Store%20in%20an%20existing%20Rails%20monolith.md

 It works... but I don't find it satisfying for a few reasons:

 - It's not the responsibility of the model to react to its creation: a model should only be aware of its attributes and its relationships.
-Callbacks should be used to compute derived attributes, not to react to events.
+Callbacks should be used to compute derived attributes, not to react to other "user events".
 In that way, the model shouldn't be aware of an action which is not related to its attributes and that should happen after its creation.
 - Multiple business logic are highly coupled: an unit related to a "User" feature shouldn't be aware of a "Mailer" feature, it lacks of separation of concerns.
-- We may use concerns to decouple model from side-effects, but in the end, the model still holds the business logic: what if we want to react to an event in a different way considering the context?
+- We may use concerns to decouple model from side-effects, but in the end, the model still holds the business logic: what if we want to react to an "user event" in a different way considering the context?
 We must implement either different concerns, or complexify implementation that end up being in the model, while we could use _adapters_.
 Wack!

 ![problem-architecture-coupling](https://github.com/xamey/blogposts/blob/main/imgs/problem-architecture-coupling.png?raw=true)